Returns and Warranties

 Buying from an unauthorized dealer is the same as buying from a stranger.
 Having a receipt from an unauthorized store is as helpful in getting warranty service as having a receipt from your mother.
 It's a nice thought, but doesn't guarantee you'll have any valid warranty.

-If you engage in the shady practice of buying from the bottom feeders who buy hard-to-get camera gear on speculation of selling it back to you at a higher price (like 18 - 200 VR lenses today), even if they give you their original receipt you may or may not be able to get Nikon to fix it for you.
+If you engage in the shady practice of buying from bottom feeders who buy hot new hard-to-get camera gear on speculation and resell it on eBay for high prices, even if they give you their original receipt you may or may not be able to get Nikon to fix it for you.
 Nikon isn't obligated, since you're not the original purchaser.
 Read the warranty papers for details.

 How do You Tell if a Dealer is Authorized?